 This refers to recently published, or newest, issues of a periodical.
 Unbound issues can be found in their original softcover format and are shelved as individual issues.
 If you are in doubt about a particular issue, please feel free to ask for assistance at the MakeCentral Service Desk.

 Can photocopies of microforms (microfilm and microfiche) be made?
 Where?

 Yes.
-Special machines equipped to view, scan and photocopy microfilm and microfiche are located in the Main Library Copy Center on 2-West.
-Saving scans to a USB Drive or CD is free and printing is available for a charge.
+Special machines equipped to view, scan and copy individual pages from microfilm and microfiche are located in the Main Library MakeCentral on 2-West.
+Saving scans to a USB Drive is free and printing is available for a charge.

 What form of identification do I need to look at materials kept behind the Service Desk?

 Two forms of identification are acceptable; an MSU student or faculty identification card OR a Community borrowing card issued by the library.
 If you have never used the library before, please go to the Circulation Desk (Main Lobby) to register your MSU I.D. or apply for community borrowing privileges.

 What does status "Bind Prep" or "Sent to the Bindery" mean?

 A status "Bind Prep" message means that the volume is available.
 These items are available at the Hollander MakeCentral Service Desk.
 A status "To Bind" message means that the volume is currently unavailable.
 These items become available again in approximately 4 weeks from the date they were sent.
 The date an item was sent is displayed in the check in box in the catalog, directly below the "To Bind" message.
 It may be possible to request an article through Interlibrary services or find it available in digital format.
 Reference Desk staff can help with searching.
 The Reference Desk is located near Circulation on the first floor.